Coronavirus (COVID-19) infection control for care providers

 - Using plastic or glass barriers between residents and visitors.

-- Having designated visiting rooms.
+- Having designated visiting rooms that are well-ventilated.

 - Decontaminating any areas used by visitors several times a day.